 The Division of Graduate Counseling is dedicated to training high quality professionals who are competent to work with diverse populations within their area of specialization.
 The faculty is dedicated to training and mentoring students with an integrated understanding of Christian faith and professional practice with emphasis on student, academic, professional, and cultural competence.

 Clinical experience is the centerpiece of all IWU Graduate Counseling programs.
 Skill-building under the careful supervision of experienced faculty begins in the first semester of study, continues into on-site practicums, and culminates with community-based internships.
 Live supervision and the digital recording of sessions enable clinical training to be tailored to address the specific needs and strengths of the counseling trainee.
-The division is home to the Graduate Counseling Clinics, state-of-the-art facilities that offer free counseling services to the Marion and Indianapolis communities.
+The division is home to the Graduate Counseling Clinics, state-of-the-art facilities that offer counseling services to the Marion and Indianapolis communities.
+The clinics’ services are offered to the community on a sliding fee scale per session, that ranges from free to twenty dollars, based on household income.
 By serving in these clinics, students are guaranteed to deliver a level of service that is in alignment with diverse populations presenting issues typical of community and university service delivery systems.

 The division offers a number of assistantships and scholarships.
 For those students with aspirations for a doctoral degree, a number of research opportunities are available.
 Faculty regularly co-present with students at regional and national conferences.
 Opportunities for submitting articles for publication in professional journals abound.
 What better way to be socialized into the counseling profession than to be mentored by recognized faculty within a dynamic community of learners!